 At Songfinch, we wouldn’t be able to deliver radio-quality personalized songs without a Songwriter Community filled with incredible artists.
-To help show them the love they deserve, we are bringing you our new Artist Spotlight series.
-To kick off the first edition, we bring you Hello Shannon.
+To help show them the love they deserve, we bring you our Artist Spotlight series.
+To kick off August, we bring you Hello Shannon.

 When we first heard Hello Shannon’s song “The Tide,” we were drawn into the lead singer’s vocals.
 Shannon’s voice is so distinct and it makes you feel something while listening.
 They mix electronic pop elements with jazz and alternative which makes their sound unique and something that you don’t hear on a regular basis.

 Shannon had some time to sit down with us to bring us behind their sound, what they have going on and more.

 First off, thank you for taking the time to chat with us.
 Tell us about Hello Shannon, who you are and how it came to be.

 My name is Shannon Camacho and I’m a 28 year-old singer and songwriter from Dallas, TX.
 I started Hello Shannon in 2014 with the release of our first EP, “The Tide,” though I had been writing songs for years.
 What started with me and a piano and a ukulele, in collaboration with my husband and producer/guitarist/keyboardist, Jonathan Camacho, eventually evolved into a fully produced sound combining elements of all of my musical influences.

 What are you trying to achieve with your music?
 What do you want people to get or feel after they listen to a Hello Shannon album?

 My goal is for people to connect with my songs as they hear them.
 My favorite songs are the ones that make me feel something, that draw me in and tell me a story.
 And my favorite artists are the ones who unapologetically make music that is both interesting and meaningful.
 That is the kind of music I try to make.
 I hope that my songs draw people in and make them feel.